Fistulas are abnormal holes connecting two or more body cavities and most commonly affect the bladder, vagina, rectum or intestinal tract.

 Speak to your surgeon or care team specialist about preparing for surgery and don't stop any medications or health routines before being directed to do so.

 You may be required to wear a urinary catheter for a period of time following surgery to ensure proper bladder and urethral function.
-In some cases, the catheter may be removed before you go home following surgery.
+Sometimes, the catheter may be removed before you go home following surgery.
 You may need to take stool softeners and continue catheterization for a period following surgery.

 If you experience any of these after fistula surgery, contact your care specialist.